neurolabusc/crnl/docs/source/diy_fmri/index.rst

 Computer screens are the typical way for presenting fMRI tasks.
 This allows you to present experiments written in EPrime, Presentation, Cogent, or your favorite programming language.
 There are basically four options here:

  - The least expensive solution is to place a computer projector at the foot of the MRI scanner.
-With this method, you shine through the console window (shown in<span style="color: blue;">blue</span>in the diagram).
+With this method, you shine through the console window (shown in blue in the diagram).
 Since the projector is outside the faraday cage, you can use an ordinary projector.
 There are two small disadvantages to this method.
 First, typical console glass includes a metal mesh to block radio signals, and this degrades the image a bit.
 The other problem is that this limits your view of the participant from the console – so it is harder to see if the participant is squirming or otherwise uncomfortable.
  - You could put a computer projector beyond the head of the participant.
-Typically, the projector is located outside the scanner and shines through a wave guide (shown in<span style="color: red;">red</span>in the diagram).
+Typically, the projector is located outside the scanner and shines through a wave guide (shown in red in the diagram).
 This does require a very large wave guide and a projector with a long-throw lens.
 An alternative of this method is to get a MRI compatible projector that is placed inside the magnet hall (so a large wave guide is not required), for example professional solutions by `Avotec <https://www.avotecinc.com>`_ and <`PST <https://pstnet.com>`_ .
  - `Nordic NeuroLab <https://nordicneurolab.com>`_ and `Cambridge Research Systems <https://www.crsltd.com>`_ sell MRI compatible LCD monitors that could be placed at the head or foot of the participant.
  - You could purchase an MRI compatible LCD display in the form of `goggles <http://www.mrivideo.com/visuastimdigital.php>`_ or a `panel <https://www.avotecinc.com>`_ that mounts directly to the headcoil.
 This does require extra cables running into the scanner, and many of the solutions have limited resolution.